The cloud, enabling the massive adoption of remote working

 Network gateways, virtualized desktops, VPNs, backup, disaster recovery planning: the demand for cloud resources is reaching unprecedented levels.
 Along with cybersecurity, the cloud has become one of the top post-crisis priorities on the agenda of CIOs.
 According to Gartner, the adoption of cloud videoconferencing services is expected to grow significantly in the near term, as the cloud's flexibility allows employees to connect quickly and remotely to their work environments – a prerequisite for a massive shift to remote work.

-"Some organizations have had little or no previous experience with the cloud," said Abdellatif Arrazi, VP Sales Director of the Cloud Division at Orange Business Services.
+"Some organizations have had little or no previous experience with the cloud," said Abdellatif Arrazi, VP Sales Director of the Cloud Division at Orange Business.
 "This is especially the case for companies that operate call centers with sedentary telephone advisors and organizations that work with critical data stored in their internal data centers."

-Lockdown measures have changed the game: to respond urgently to countless requests from its customers, Orange Business Services has developed a secure solution enabling employees to access the work environment remotely via a cloud portal.
+Lockdown measures have changed the game: to respond urgently to countless requests from its customers, Orange Business has developed a secure solution enabling employees to access the work environment remotely via a cloud portal.
 This enables organizations to significantly increase the number of remote workers over a short period of time, with no need to install complex and costly devices.

 A rapid increase in computing and data processing capacity to absorb spikes in activity